How to Ship a Luxury Car

-If you are shipping a SUV or a larger vehicle, you may be charged an oversize fee – likewise, if your car has any additional accessories like spoilers.
+If you are shipping an SUV or a larger vehicle, you may be charged an oversize fee – likewise, if your car has any additional accessories like spoilers.
 If you can remove and store these before transportation this is safer and may save you from attracting additional charges.

 Air or ocean freight?

 The quickest way to ship your vehicle, either internationally or domestically, is undoubtedly by air.
 Whilst far more expensive, this is a very exclusive shipping option that may appeal.
-Ocean freight is the most common method of transporting vehicles overseas though, either by roll on roll off service, or by container.
+Ocean freight is the most common method of transporting vehicles overseas though, either by roll on roll off service or by container.
 The former method involves driving or rolling your car onto the ship before securing it below deck for the journey, which normally takes several weeks depending on distance.
-Shipping by container is of course safer – especially for more valuable or delicate vehicles – as the car is more adequately protected from the elements, from other vehicles potentially shifting, and from changes in climate and humidity.
+Shipping by container is, of course, safer – especially for more valuable or delicate vehicles – as the car is more adequately protected from the elements, from other vehicles potentially shifting, and from changes in climate and humidity.